show_page.php1 : db02.jpg

 Hemorrhagic bowel syndrome - dairy cattle

-Necrotizing enterocolitis in piglets
+Necrotizing enterocolitis - piglets

-Antibiotic enteritis- horses, rabbits
+Antibiotic enteritis - horses, rabbits

 B